Andres Aldeguer

-Andres Rafael Teves Aldeguer (born December 18, 2003) is a Filipino professional footballer who plays as a striker for Philippines Football League club One Taguig, on loan from Central Connecticut Blue Devils.
+Andres Rafael Teves Aldeguer (born December 18, 2003) is a Filipino professional footballer who plays as a striker for Philippines Football League club One Taguig and the Philippines national team.

 Career

 After graduating high school at De La Salle Zobel, Aldeguer began his senior career at Philippines Football League side Azkals Development Team.
 In the 2022–23 season, he was the leading scorer of the team, netting 6 goals.

 In July 2023, Aldeguer joined American college soccer side Central Connecticut Blue Devils.

-In 2024, Aldeguer returned to the Philippines and was loaned to newly created club One Taguig.
+In 2024, Aldeguer returned to the Philippines and joined newly created club One Taguig.

 International career

 Philippines U-23

 In February 2022, Aldeguer was named in Philippines U23 squad for the 2022 AFF U-23 Championship held in Cambodia.
 He was the only player in the team that plays for a high school team.

 In April 2023, Aldeguer once again called up to the Philippines U23 team, competing in the 2023 SEA Games.
+He was later part of the national team which took part at the 2026 Asian Games in Aichi and Nagoya, Japan.
+He converted the winning penalty in the Philippines 2–1 win against Kuwait, the national team's first victory in the continental games in 68 years.